cds 1.4.0

 Node disposer functor.

-typedef options::item_counter item_counter
+typedef traits::item_counter item_counter

 Item counter type.

-typedef options::back_off back_off
+typedef traits::back_off back_off

 back-off strategy for spinning

-typedef options::memory_model memory_model
+typedef traits::memory_model memory_model

 Memory ordering.
 See cds::opt::memory_model option.